Late Rent Fees in California: How Much Can Landlords Charge?

 Let’s discuss a few points that are very important to have in a solid rental agreement to avoid “confused” or “forgetful” tenants.
 Although we would all love to have every tenant pay their rent on the first of the month time after time, we must speak about the elephant in the room.
-How much can a landlord charge for late rent fees or bounced checks in California?
+How much can a landlord charge for late rent fees in California?

-It starts with your lease
+Late rent fees start with your lease

 - Rent amount.
 (Remember that there are limits on how much you can charge under certain rent control ordinances in California cities.)